asyncwebio/bigbluebutton-mp4-transcription/README.md

 1. You need to pass below meta tags while creating the meeting

    - `bbb-transcription-enabled`: Set this to `true` to enable transcription for the meeting.
+Default is `false`.
    - `bbb-mp4-enabled`: Set this to `true` to enable mp4 convertion of recording for the meeting.
+Default is `false`.

    - `bbb-transcription-ready-url` (optional): A URL that will be called when the transcription is ready.
 The URL will be called with the json payload with following parameters: